Latest dKargo (DKA) News Update

 TLDR

-1. Mainnet Launch on Arbitrum Orbit (September 2025) – The core network went live, focusing on scaling and gas efficiency for real-world logistics.
+1. Mainnet Launch on Arbitrum Orbit (September 2025) – The core network went live, proving to be 10x more gas-efficient under stress.

-2. Transition to AnyTrust Testnet Mode (June 2025) – The testnet upgraded for lower fees and smoother operations after processing millions of transactions.
+2. Testnet Transition to AnyTrust Mode (June 2025) – The testnet upgraded for lower fees and smoother operations ahead of the mainnet.

 Deep Dive